ghoulmann/ghoulmann.github.io/_posts/2016-04-11-find-the-book.md

 - DRM-free
 ---

-II did a thing.
-It's done: *Learning Proxmox VE* is available in print and as a DRM-free ebook.
+I did a thing. *Learning Proxmox VE* is available in print and as a DRM-free ebook.

 It's available at the usual suspects - [I link to resellers as I find them](http://learningproxmoxve.org/tagged/find-the-book).